GAN EDEN - THE WINERY

 For those who are interested, we had 13 stainless steel tanks: 2- 20,000 gal, 1- 15,000 gal, 3- 10,000 gal, 4- 6000 gal and 3-3500 gal.
 We had 500 oak barrels and 1- 4000 gal oak tank.
 We had a 5000 liter press and a 15 ton per hour crusher/stemmer.
 We could crush and press 45 tons of white grapes per day (although 30 meant we could get some sleep at night), and our bottling line could bottle up to 900 cases in an 8 hour day.
 We had all of the requisite pumps, filters and other equipment needed to be a fully functioning winery.
 Our facility was housed in 2-90'x120' buildings, with outside tanks on a 45'x60' pad, adjacent to a wooden storage shed.
 We had a 5 ton hoist for dumping gondolas.
 We could accept grapes in anything a grower could throw at us, with the exceptions of picking bins and lug boxes.

 So how many winery employees were there?
-For the majority of the time, only 1, myself (Craig Winchell)!!
+For much of the wine production operations, only 1 person was necessary, me (Craig Winchell)!!
 All of the equipment was sized larger than it would be in a non- kosher facility of the same production volume, so that winery operations could be performed in a short enough amount of time to run relatively efficiently.
-Since I was the only employee, and since I was involved not only in production, but also in sales, marketing and administration, I needed to make enough time for everything.
+The equipment was also largely integrated and optimized to enable ease of performing the necessary operations.
+Since I was often the only employee, and since I was involved not only in production, but also in sales, marketing and administration, I needed to make enough time for everything.
 Needless to say, this meant that I could rarely accept visitors.
 Otherwise, I'd spend more time entertaining than running the winery.

 GAN EDEN Wines